Salesforce Managed Packages & AppExchange Guide — SFX Support

 The choice of package type depends heavily on your use case, audience, and development methodology.

-• When to use: Building applications for the Salesforce AppExchange (ISVs), commercial products, solutions requiring intellectual property protection, and a robust upgrade mechanism.
+- Use when: Building applications for the Salesforce AppExchange, commercial products, solutions requiring IP protection, and a robust upgrade mechanism.

-• When to use: Internal enterprise development, modularizing large Salesforce orgs, adopting source-driven development and CI/CD for internal projects, replacing Change Sets for complex deployments, distributing common internal components.
+- Use when: Internal enterprise development, modularizing large Salesforce orgs, adopting source-driven development and CI/CD, replacing Change Sets, or distributing common internal components.

-For most internal development, Unlocked Packages combined with Salesforce DX and a robust CI/CD pipeline are the recommended modern approach, as they offer the benefits of version control and automation while retaining flexibility.
+For most internal development, Unlocked Packages combined with Salesforce DX and a robust CI/CD pipeline are the recommended modern approach — offering the benefits of version control and automation while retaining flexibility.

 6. Conclusion & Key Takeaways